nitinskunigal/SQL-Data-Warehouse-Project/README.md

 - **Advanced Business Analytics**
 - **Segmentation, Performance Tracking, and Trend Detection**

-And then **visualize these insights** using Power BI by building:
-- Interactive, filterable dashboards
-- Customer and product-specific drilldowns
-- Dynamic Top-N analysis and What-if simulation controls

 ### 🔍 Analysis Topics Covered
 - Customer segmentation and behavior
 - Product performance analysis